 Check the care label before laundering cashmere.
 To hand-wash, use a mild detergent or shampoo.
 Gently squeeze the water through the garment, then rinse until the water runs clear.
 Do not wring or twist.
 Squeeze out excess water.
 To dry, lay flat on a towel away from sunlight or heat.

-Cotton holds up well to home laundering.
+Cotton holds up well to home laundering and hot water cycles.
 Remove the garment from the dryer promptly to reduce wrinkling.
-Press using spray starch for a professionally laundered look.
+Press using spray starch for the crispness of a laundered shirt.

 Dry cotton-blend garments using your dryer's permanent-press or low-heat cycle and remove immediately to reduce wrinkling.
 Touch up with a steam iron; starch for a professionally laundered look.